Nosto/nosto-php-sdk/README.md

         } catch (NostoException $e) {
             // handle failures
         }
-        // redirect to the admin page where the user can see the account configuration iframe .....
+        // redirect to the admin page where the user can see the account controls .....
     }
     } elseif (isset($_GET['error'])) {